 Students will not receive a refund for dropped courses in a term, unless the dropping of courses results in withdrawal from the College and the student is eligible for a refund.

-The student needs to be aware that dropping a course and retaking the course later will result in paying for the course twice and the student will be assessed a Retake Fee.
+The student needs to be aware that dropping a course and retaking the course later will result in paying for the course twice.